brenlowe/brenlowe/README.md

-- 👋 Hi, I’m @brenlowe
+- 👋 Hi, I’m Brennon
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning more about web design and web development.
-- 🌱 I’m currently learning ...Front End Development
+- 🌱 I’m currently learning JavaScript.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: brennonlowe.com

 <!---
 brenlowe/brenlowe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.